 I began in music like many people, by taking band lessons starting in 5th grade.
 My instrument of choice at that time was trumpet.
 Over the first few years I also played piano, cello, baritone horn, french horn, viola and numerous other instruments.
 I continued with trumpet into college.
 At that time I developed some embouchure problems and had to take a long period of time to try to get back to where I was.
 The orchestra leader at Bethel College suggested that I pick up another instrument as a sort of therapy while I struggled through the embouchure problems on trumpet.
 I had always wanted to play saxophone and in fact admired alto players like Jay Beckenstein (Spyro Gyra), Tom Scott, David Sanborn, Phil Woods as well as early jazz guys like Cannonball Adderly, Hank Crawford and others.

-After my first alto, a student model Cleveland broke in the middle of a gig in 1985.
-I tried a lot of horns and settled on a vintage Selmer Mark VI.
-A lot of people consider these to be the best horns ever made and when it comes to alto, I would have to agree with that.
-In 1994 that original Selmer got stolen so I set out to find another that was very close to the date of manufacture as the first.
-The one I found was even better than the first one.
-I now play that Selmer Mark VI, a custom ARB mouthpiece and Branchler Jazz 2.5 reeds.
+After my first alto, a student model Cleveland broke in the middle of a gig in 1985, I tried a lot of horns and settled on a vintage Selmer Mark VI.
+A lot of people consider these to be the best, most characteristic horns ever made and when it comes to alto, I would have to agree with that.
+In 1994 that original Selmer got stolen so I set out to find another that was very close to the date of manufacture as the first (1968).
+The one I found is even better than the first one.
+I now play that Selmer Mark VI with a Theo Wanne Durga 8 gold-plated mouthpiece using 2.5 Rigotti Wild reeds.

-My tenor is also a Selmer Mark VI fitted with a Theo Wanne Datta 8 mouthpiece and Theo Wanne ligature.
-I use Woodstone reeds on tenor.
+My tenor is also a Selmer Mark VI fitted with a Theo Wanne Durga 7* gold-plated mouthpiece .
+I use Vandoren Java Green 2.5 reeds on tenor.